top of page

 At the center of Catholic faith and a place of world pilgrimage, Fatima is visited by thousands of people each year.
 We will visit the Basilica or Our Lady of the Rosary where the tombs of Lucia, Francisco, and Jacinta, the three children who were visited by Our Lady of Fatima, are located, Holy Trinity Church, as well as the Chapel of Apparitions.
 We will celebrate Holy Mass and visit the Fatima Sanctuary, where Our Lady of Fatima appeared in 1917.
 Since then, millions of pilgrims go there to pray or just to feel its mystical strength.
 The Sanctuary Square is so big that it can only be described by numbers: it can receive simultaneously 300,000 visitors and it's twice the size of St. Peter's Square in Rome.
 Back to our hotel for dinner before returning to the Sanctuary for the Candlelight Procession.
 Overnight in Fatima.
 (B|L|D)

-DAY 6: Fatima
+DAY 4: Fatima

 Portugal_Fatima.jpg

-DAY 7: Fatima> Coimbra >Santiago de Compostela
+DAY 5: Fatima> Coimbra >Santiago de Compostela

 Coimbra.jpg

 After breakfast we depart for the beautiful city of Santiago de Compostela.
 Along the way we will stop for lunch in the wonderful town of Coimbra for a half-day tour.
 Coimbra offers a rich history, a beautifully preserved medieval old town, and other hidden architectural gems for us to discover.
 Included is a guided tour of Coimbra University, one of the oldest universities in the world.
+We will celebrate Holy Mass and venerate the First Five Franciscan Martyrs at the Monastery of the Holy Cross.
+It was here the Franciscan friars met a young Fernando de Bulhões, the future Saint Anthony of Padua, and here where the friars were brought after their deaths in Morocco.
 After lunch on our own, we will continue to Santiago de Compostela and dinner at a local restaurant.
 (B|D)

-DAY 8: Santiago de Compostela
+DAY 6: Santiago de Compostela

 Catedral_de_Santiago_de_Compostela_.jpg

-DAY 9: Santiago de Compostela>Braga>Porto
+DAY 7: Santiago de Compostela>Braga>Porto

 Bom-Jesus-do-Monte-20211139.jpg

 After breakfast, we depart Santiago de Compostela for Porto with a stop in Braga for a half day tour including the Sanctuary of Bom Jesus do Monte (funicular ride included), a UNESCO World Heritage Site.
-After lunch on our own, we will continue to Porto with the afternoon at leisure before dinner at a local restaurant.
+After Holy Mass, lunch is on our own.
+We will continue to Porto with the afternoon at leisure before dinner at a local restaurant.
 (B|D)

-DAY 10: Porto
+DAY 8: Porto

 Porto-Cathedral-2.jpg

-Today we will enjoy a half-day guided tour of Porto, one of Europe’s oldest cities.
+Today we will enjoy a half-day guided tour of Porto, one of Europe’s oldest cities, that will include the "Porto Six Bridges River Cruise" on the Douro River.
 We will visit the city's most emblematic monuments in a colorful urban landscape.
-With many centuries of history, we will visit the most picturesque corners of Porto and witness the magnificence of the great architectural symbols of the “Cidade Invicta” (The Unvanquished City), like the Cathedral, the neo-Classical Stock Exchange Palace, the Cathedral Quarter and Church of St. Francisco.
-After lunch on our own, the day is ours to relax before our Farewell Dinner at a local restaurant (B|D)
+With many centuries of history, we will visit the most picturesque corners of Porto and witness the magnificence of the great architectural symbols of the “Cidade Invicta” (The Unvanquished City), like the Cathedral, the neo-Classical Stock Exchange Palace, the Cathedral Quarter and Church of St. Francisco where we celebrate Holy Mass.
+After lunch in a local restaurant, the rest of the day is ours to relax and enjoy dinner on our own.
+(B|L)

-DAY 11: Porto > Detroit
+DAY 11: Lisbon > Detroit

 Today we say, “tchau” after an incredible pilgrimage to these holy sites of Portugal and Spain.
 (B)